 Firstly, based on the concept that OSH of workers must be ensured by the initiatives of top management, JISHA offers the "Top Seminar on OSH".
-This seminar, targeting the management of companies, includes lectures on OSH basic information including the latest issues such as mental health as well as lectures on relevant laws and regulations of those topics.
-Participants of the Top Seminar also have opportunities to exchange information with the management of other companies.
+This seminar, targeting the management of companies, includes lectures on OSH basic information including the latest issues such as mental health

-Secondly, targeting line managers, supervisors, OSH staffs, and newly employed staffs, JISHA provides training courses with lectures and discussions in order to acquire OSH knowledge corresponding to each level.
+Secondly, targeting line managers, supervisors, OSH staff, and newly employed staff, JISHA provides training courses with lectures and discussions in order to acquire OSH knowledge corresponding to each level.
 Furthermore, it conducts training courses on particular topics such as understanding of relevant laws and regulations, prevention of human errors, preparation and implementation of operation procedures, and safety patrol in the workplace, etc.

-In fiscal 2013, JISHA held 326 seminars and training courses, which were attended by 9,546people (see table 3).
+In fiscal 2014, JISHA held 310 seminars and training courses, which were attended by 9,830 people (see table 3).